FlyingPotato437/odometryVRC/README.md

 Srikanth Samy and Arpit Jena

 ## Description
-This repository contains the implementation of a Kalman Filter for odometry estimation in the context of Virtual Robotic Challenges (VRC).
+This repository contains the implementation of a Kalman Filter for odometry estimation in the context of Vex Robotics Competition (VRC).
 It is designed to provide precise position tracking by fusing sensor data.

 ## Features
 - Real-time position estimation